Quality Rated - Help

 6. How do I apply?

-All eligible programs are invited to participate in Quality Rated by completing the Quality Rated application online at http://qualityrated.decal.ga.gov.
+All licensed child care programs are invited to participate in Quality Rated by completing the Quality Rated application online at http://qualityrated.decal.ga.gov.
 After the application is submitted, programs will be notified of their acceptance into the Quality Rated system.
-Programs can access Quality Rated materials, documentation, and information through their online account.
+Programs can access Quality Rated materials, documentation, and information through their online QR account and dashboard.

 7. How can I receive more information?